-In respect of trade receivables, the Company is not exposed to any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+In respect of trade receivables, the Company is not exposed to any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics except subsidiaries.
 Trade receivables consist of a large number of customers in various geographical areas.
 Based on historical information about customer default rates management consider the credit quality of trade receivables that are not past due or impaired to be good.

-The credit risk for cash and bank balances are considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+The credit risk for cash and bank balances are considered negligible, since the counterparties are reputable banks with high quality external credit ratings f) Liquidity risk